jawills/thumbnail-saver/README.md

 ## Features

-- **Save Thumbnails**: Click a button on YouTube video pages to save thumbnails and titles
+- **Save Thumbnails**: Right-click on any video thumbnail to save it with its title
 - **Grid View**: Browse all saved thumbnails in a beautiful grid layout
 - **Tag Filtering**: Filter saved thumbnails by tags (auto-extracted from YouTube)
 - **Title Toggle**: Show or hide video titles on thumbnails